Agriculture

 Chilli Crop Cultivation in India - Dhani Chilli

-Recent statistics on Chilli production in India for the year 2023-2024 are as follows:
+According to real statistics of chilli production in India for the year 2023-2024, these are as follows:

-• According to Centre for Agriculture & Rural Development Policy Research (2023-2024) report India’s chilli cultivation area is approximately 8.09 lakh hectares with estimated production around 29.13 lakh tonnes.
+• The centre of Agriculture & Rural Development Policy Research of 2023-2024 states that India’s chilli cultivation area is nearly 8.09 lakh hectares with an estimated production value of 29.13 lakh tonnes.

-• Andhra Pradesh remains the top producer with 49.57% of production output for chilli in the country.
+• Andhra Pradesh is the top producer with 49.57% of chilli production output in the country.

 Abhijeet Warak